paoloarciaga/Crowdfunding_ETL/README.md

 - Inspected the four CSV files, and then sketched an ERD of the tables by using QuickDBDLinks
 - Used the information from the ERD to create a table schema for each CSV file.
 - Specified the data types, primary keys, foreign keys, and other constraints.
-- Saved the database schema as a Postgres file named crowdfunding_db_schema.sql, and save it to your GitHub repository.
+- Saved the database schema as a Postgres file named crowdfunding_db_schema.sql, and saved it to our repository.
 - Created a new Postgres database, named crowdfunding_db.
 - Using the database schema, we created the tables in the correct order to handle the foreign keys.
 - Verified the table creation by running a SELECT statement for each table.